vbauer/jackdaw/README.md

     };
 }
 ```
-It is also possible to generate reverse predicate using parameter `reverse`.
+To generate reverse predicate, use parameter `reverse`.

 ### @JRepeatable